drag

 Potential salary range: $45,000-$90,000+

-Experience: There are a few different routes to enter this field, some begin as a cutter or machinist and progress into the role, but most complete a graphic design or textile design degree.
+Experience: There are a few different routes to enter this field.
+Some begin as cutters or machinists and progress into the role, but most complete a degree in graphic design or textile design.
 Expert knowledge of Adobe Suite, specifically Photoshop and Illustrator, is also necessary.
 Plus, you’ll need incredible drawing skills and a creative eye.
 Start out by creating your own artwork and familiarising yourself with the relevant programs.
 This will help you refine your skills and give you material to build a portfolio.

 Where to apply: This job is actually quite common, but spans across multiple design disciplines and can be quite niche.
-Other than fashion, you will also find jobs in interior design, manchester and graphics.
+Other than fashion, you will also find jobs in interior design or merchandise.
 They can also be offered as freelance positions or as a commission for one-off work.
-Put a search alert on for Seek to see all the different roles that pop up.
+Set a search alert for Seek to see all the different roles that pop up.

 Data analyst

 Similar to a trend forecaster, a data analyst stays on top of trends and consumer behaviour.
-This is done by collecting and analysing all visitor data from the brand’s channels (Instagram, Facebook, websites, and so on).
-You’ll need to be well equipped with the knowledge to help make future decisions for the brand, and will be required to communicate and pitch this information to potential investors.
+This is done by collecting and analysing all visitor data from the brand’s owned channels (Instagram, Facebook, websites, and so on).
+You’ll need to be well-equipped with the knowledge to help make future decisions for the brand, and you will be required to communicate and pitch this information to potential investors.

 Potential salary range: $70,000-$90,000+

 Experience: You’ll need a commerce degree for this one.
-You’ll also need to know the ins and outs of web analytics and e-Commerce tracking systems.
-If you’re interested in a role like this but are just at the beginning of your career, familiarising yourself with understanding data and analytics could be a good starting point.
+You’ll also need to know the ins and outs of web analytics and e-commerce tracking systems.
+If you’re interested in a role like this but are just at the beginning of your career, familiarising yourself with understanding data and analytics is a good starting point.

 Product developer